LukasDaFishking/Harry-Plotter---COSC-112-Final-Project/FinalProject-7/README.txt

 "Harry Plotter" by Jamie Kelsey, Lukas Luby-Prikot, and Jonah McDonald

-This project is our curve plotter that we plan to focus on elliptic curves.
+This project is a graphing calculator which specializes in plotting eliptical curve.

 To compile run javac Main.java
 To run, run java Main